George3d6/Tagger.js/README.md

 If you're unsure what those algorithm's are check some documentation about [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) or check the [td-idf javascript library](https://git.cerebralab.com/george/td-idf) onto which this library is built.

-##Is it not working yet ?
+## Is it not working yet ?

 In this case I'd consider this issue worthy.
-If you have the time and patience please present me with your configurations and the samples you tested it on by posting and issue or sending me and email over at: george.hosu@protonmail.com or george.h.personal@gmail.com
+If you have the time and patience please present me with your configurations and the samples you tested it on by posting and issue or sending me and email over at: george@cerebralab.com

-##Can I help development ?
+## Can I help with development ?

-Though this library is pretty basic Its still unfinished and I'd love new ideas for how I can improve it.
-If you wish to help me develop the library feel free to clone it and look through the comments.
-If you have any improvements or features that you can add feel free to make your own branch and make a pull request when you feel its completed.
+Though this library is pretty basic.
+However, I'd love new ideas for how I can improve it or make it faster or smaller :)